Military

 Naval rearmament was limited from the outset by the disarmament process.
 Expansion only got underway after 1936, once the limitations of the 1922 Washington Treaty and 1930 London Treaty expired on 31 December 1936.
 The Defence Requirements sub-Committee's standard fleet (their projection of what the Royal Navy would need to meet certain commitments) essentially brought the one-power standard (which stated that Britain's navy should be equal in size to the biggest naval power) up to date.
 This involved the modernisation of existing warships to compensate for the deterioration in qualitative superiority since 1922.

-However, the Defence Requirements sub-Committee soon recognised that the one-power standard was out of date, and during 1936 a two-power standard (which stated that Britain's navy should equal the combined strengths of the two largest navies), based on the potential combined strengths of Japan and Germany, was developed.
-However, the Cabinet decided against committing to a two-power standard in favor of speeding up existing programs.
+The Defence Requirements sub-Committee soon decided that the one-power standard was out of date, and during 1936 a two-power standard (which stated that Britain's navy should equal the combined strengths of the two largest navies), based on the potential combined strengths of Japan and Germany, was developed.
+But the Cabinet decided against committing to a two-power standard in favor of speeding up existing programs.

 By 1937 shipbuilding was at full capacity following the acceleration of the Navy's programs.
 Any new standard of naval strength was of academic interest only, as it would not be achieved for some years.
 Even the gain of the Fleet Air arm from RAF control to the Navy was too late to ensure wholesale re-equipment with modern aircraft before the outbreak of war.